(last updated: 25-02-2024)

 Gong Gong (公共) means Public, and in this sense Community (社区).

-Further, in English the name "Gong Gong Tai Chi" has a nice, fun sound to it I feel
+Further, in English, I feel, the name "Gong Gong Tai Chi" has a nice, fun sound to it!

 * Please note that, "Community Tai Chi hour" is NOT a Lesson/Class, and is NOT suitable as a 'trial lesson' or to 'see what a class/lesson is like'.
+They are nothing alike.
 For that purpose, please book a Lesson instead: LESSONS.

 What is "follow along" style?

 You simply follow along, trying to copy & mimic the movements of the Instructor moving in front of you, as best you can.
-Since it is not a Lesson/Class, There is NO Instruction, NO Corrections and minimal to No Direction, perhaps: "step your left foot forward", "turn to the right" and so on.
-You try to copy as best you can - "monkey see, monkey do" style.
+Since it is not a Lesson/Class, There is NO Instruction, NO Corrections and minimal to No Directions, perhaps (sometimes): "step your left foot forward", "turn to the right" and so on.
+You simply try to copy as best you can - "monkey see, monkey do" style.

-Remember it is not a Lesson or Class, The purpose of 'Gong Gong Tai Chi' is simply to come together and get some movement & deep breathing exercise, enjoying the sun and fresh air in social setting, Free of charge.
-So as long as you are moving your arms and legs around, extending and bending your joints, breathing deeply, and so on, then it's all good, just try and have fun, get some movement and do your best to copy.
+Remember it is NOT a Lesson or Class, The purpose of 'Gong Gong Tai Chi' is simply to come together and get some movement & deep breathing exercise, enjoying the sun and fresh air in social setting, Free of charge.
+Therefore as long as you are 'moving your arms and legs around', extending and bending your joints, breathing deeply, and so on, then it's all good, just try and have fun, get some movement and do your best to copy allow.
 This will at least provide some basic level health benefits.

 What if I want to actually learn Tai Chi (Taiji Quan) &/or Qi Gong, or other aspects of Tai Chi?